Now that you have your treatment plan, it’s time to prepare your mind and body for treatment. This is known as ‘Prehabilitation’

 Cancer Connect is a free and confidential telephone peer support service that connects someone who has cancer with a specially trained volunteer who has had a similar cancer experience.A Connect volunteer can listen with understanding and share their experiences and ways of coping.
 They can provide practical information, emotional support and hope.
 Many people newly diagnosed with cancer find this one-to-one support very beneficial.

-- GUIDED MEDICATION – preparing for procedures breathing exercise
+GUIDED MEDITATION – preparing for procedures breathing exercise

 This 6-minute guided meditation will help you focus on your breathing to feel calm before and during your doctor’s appointment or procedure.
 You can do this mindful breathing exercise on its own or as an introduction to guided meditation.